Relative key

-Relative major and minor scales on C and A with shared notes connected by lines.

 Relative keys are a type of closely related keys, the keys between which most modulations occur, because they differ by no more than one accidental.
 Relative keys are the most closely related, as they share exactly the same notes.

 The major key and the minor key also share the same set of chords.
-In every major key, the triad built on the first degree (note) of the scale is major, the second and third are minor, the fourth and fifth are major, the sixth minor and the seventh is diminished.
+In every major key, the triad built on the first degree of the scale is major, the second and third are minor, the fourth and fifth are major, the sixth is minor, and the seventh is diminished.
 In the relative minor, the same triads pertain.
 Because of this, it can occasionally be difficult to determine whether a particular piece of music is in a major key or its relative minor.

 Distinguishing on the basis of melody

 To distinguish a minor key from its relative major, one can look to the first note/chord of the melody, which usually is the tonic or the dominant (fifth note); The last note/chord also tends to be the tonic.
 A "raised 7th" is also a strong indication of a minor scale (instead of a major scale): For example, C major and A minor both have no sharps or flats in their key signatures, but if the note G♯ (the seventh note in A minor raised by a semitone) occurs frequently in a melody, then this melody is likely in A harmonic minor, instead of C major.